 Chris Bumstead is the three-time and reigning Classic Physique Mr. Olympia.
 On December 17, he goes for number four.
 Bumstead is also arguably the most popular pro bodybuilder in the world.
-His Instagram account has twice as many followers (9 million) as 7-time Mr. Olympia Phil Heath and current Mr. Olympia Big Ramy combined.
+His Instagram account has twice as many followers (10 million+) as current Mr. Olympia Big Ramy combined.
 This is because his smaller but not small body is more appealing to a wider public than the mass monsters of the open Mr. Olympia.
 But that’s not to say Chris Bumstead isn’t trying to get bigger and better by adding the right amount of muscle in the right places.
 To that end he recently shared with his 2 million YouTube followers a day’s worth of meals as he ramps up the gains this summer before dieting down for the Classic Physique Olympia.

 120 g. blended oats, 2 scoops vanilla protein powder, 1 scoop fiber, 30 g. organic almond butter, frozen raspberries & blueberries, water & 2 ice cubes

 TOTALS: 931 calories, 72 g. protein, 114 g. carbohydrates, 23 g. fat